-Population is expected to increase over the next twenty years, there is anticipated growth forecasted below.
-As such, many services and facilities are likely to be upgraded over time with increases in development.
+Population is expected to increase over the next twenty years, as such, many services and facilities are likely to be upgraded over time with increases in development.
 See Table 4.3.

 Table 4.3 Forecasted Utilities and Community Facilities Needs